oppia/oppia-web-developer-docs/Schemas.md

   * `obj`: The object which needs to be normalized.
   * `schema`: The schema for the object.

-#### How to write validation schema for handlers
+#### How to write validation schemas for handlers

 If you’re writing a new handler method, you’ll need to add schema validation for the handler args.
 To do this, follow the steps below:

 1. **List all the arguments passed to each method in the handler** Make a list of all the arguments passed to each method in the handler class.
 Arguments received by a handler class method can be categorized into 3 types:

-   * **URL path elements** : The data which is present as a part of the URL are called URL path elements.
-Example: in ```url/<exploration_id>/```, the exploration_id is a URL path element.
+   * **URL path elements** : The data included in the path of the URL are called URL path elements.
+Example: in `url/<exploration_id>/`, the exploration_id is a URL path element.
-   * **Payload arguments**: The data which comes from payloads are called payload arguments.
+   * **Payload arguments**: The data which come from payloads are called payload arguments.
 These data are typically received by PUT and POST methods.
-   * **URL query parameters**: Query parameters are a defined set of parameters attached to the end of a url.
-They are extensions of the URL that are used to help define specific content or actions based on the data being passed.
-Example: in ```url/<exploration_id>?username=nikhil```, there is a single URL query parameter, with arg name “username” and value “nikhil”.
+   * **URL query parameters**: Query parameters are included at the end of a URL.
+Example: in `url/<exploration_id>?username=nikhil`, there is a single URL query parameter with name “username” and value “nikhil”.
 URL query parameters are typically received by GET and DELETE methods.

-   If you face any difficulty see the [debugging section](#debugging-tricks) or reach out to any of the persons mentioned in the [contact section](#contact).
+   If you face any difficulty see the [debugging section](#debugging-tricks) or reach out to anyone mentioned in the [contact section](#contact).

 2. **Determine the schema for each argument**
-   For writing schema each argument should be analysed deeply, like the use of argument in the backend structure of the code and based on the analysis, schema for the arguments should be written by following the [boilerplate code](#handlers-with-no-arguments).
-See these links for more information on [allowed schema keys](#write-a-schema), [Important code pointers](#important-code-pointers), and [examples](#examples-for-reference).
+   First, you should be familiar with [how to write a schema](#write-a-schema).
+Then, you can write a schema for each argument, beginning with [some boilerplate code](#handlers-with-no-arguments).
+For more information, see the sections on [important code pointers](#important-code-pointers) and [examples](#examples-for-reference).

 3. **Define schemas for URL path elements in URL_PATH_ARGS_SCHEMAS**

-   * The schemas for URL path elements should be written in URL_PATH_ARGS_SCHEMAS in the handler class.
+   * The schemas for URL path elements should be written in the `URL_PATH_ARGS_SCHEMAS` class variable in the handler class.
-   * The keys of URL_PATH_ARGS_SCHEMAS should be the full set of URL path elements and the corresponding values should be the schemas for those args.
-If there are no URL path elements, then URL_PATH_ARGS_SCHEMAS should be set to {} (an empty dict).
+   * The keys of `URL_PATH_ARGS_SCHEMAS` should be the full set of URL path elements and the corresponding values should be the schemas for those args.
+If there are no URL path elements, then `URL_PATH_ARGS_SCHEMAS` should be set to {} (an empty dict).

-   Example: Let ```exploration_id``` be a data present in the url path.
-Then, the schema for exploration_id should look like:
+   Example: Let `exploration_id` be a URL path element.
+Then, the schema for `exploration_id` should look like:

    ```python
    URL_PATH_ARGS_SCHEMAS = {